Most everyone is familiar with the North Star.

 And finally, there is Polaris B, another dwarf star in the Polaris star system that’s a mind-boggling 240 billion miles away from Polaris A.

 When you consider that’s the distance between two of the stars in just a single star system, it really puts the incomprehensible size of the universe into perspective.

 And now, back to what we see when we look at the North Star…

 Due to its overwhelming brightness, Polaris A generates the vast majority of the light we see when we look at the Polaris star system (aka the North Star).

 However, Polaris Ab and Polaris B do each contribute a small portion of that light.

-Bottom line: The ‘North Star’ that we see when we peer up into the heavens is not just one star – it’s actually three of them!
+Bottom line: The ‘North Star’ that we see when we peer up into the heavens is not just one star – it’s actually three (or perhaps even more) of them.